 When calculating capital requirements, each exposure is allocated to an exposure class, either using the standardised or the IRB approach.
 Table Overview of risk exposure amount (EU OV1) shows the individual risk exposure amounts distributed by exposure class compared to previous quarter.
-The increase in total REA during the fourth quarter refer to credit risk IRB and was primarily driven by an increase in corporate lending.
+The increase in total REA during the fourth quarter refer to credit risk IRB, partly due to negative risk class migrations in the lending portfolio within business area Corporates & Associations.
+In addition, a positive risk class migrations in the lending portfolio within business area Retail contributed to a decrease in REA, however the effect from the risk-weight floor contributed to a net increase in total REA.